CommandersAct/Android/TCPrivacy/README.md

 </ul>
 </div>
 <h1 id="introduction">Introduction</h1>
+<p>The privacy module can be used in a lot of different ways, after this short introduction, you will find links to each of the different ways and their specific documentations.</p>
-<p>Having the user consent is essential to send sensible information like the IDFA/AAID.
+<p>Having the user consent is essential to send sensible information like the IDFA/AAID or using any personal information to serve advertising.</p>
-To prevent having to manually save the consent asked to the user and manually using it with our SDKs, we created a module helping you do it automatically.</p>
+<p>We created this module to simplify the management of you user's privacy and the way to use it.</p>
-<p>This module will gather the consent and will:</p>
+<p>This module can:</p>
 <pre><code>- Display a consent page (if needed)
-- Save consent and reload it every time the application is launched.
+- Save consent inside the phone and reload it every time the application is launched.
-- Save and check the validity of the consent.
+- Check the validity of the consent.
 The validity duration is set to 13 months.
 - Send a hit to our servers to record the consent.
+For statisical purposes.
+- Save the consent String (if used alongside IAB)
 - Enable or disable the SDK. (if used alongside the SDK)
 - Add the categories automatically to the hits the SDK sends. (if used alongside the SDK)
+- Forward the consent to the developpers if they need it outside of the module.
 </code></pre>
 <h2 id="choose-your-privacy">Choose your privacy</h2>
-<p>Privacy come with 2 major flavors:</p>
+<p>Privacy comes with two major flavors:</p>
 <pre><code>- With Tag Management (With SDK)
 - Standalone
 </code></pre>
-<p>And 2 ways to display it inside your app:</p>
+<p>And 3 different ways to display it:</p>
-<pre><code>- Manually and send us the information
+<pre><code>- Manually and then forwarding us the information
+- Using our Privacy Center for IAB version 2
-- Using our Privacy Center
+- Using our Privacy Center for simple Privacy
 </code></pre>
+<p>If you're unsure of which one you should use, please contact the person in charge of your account.</p>
+<p><a href="../TCIAB/README.md">To use IAB V2 please see here</a></p>
 <h2 id="setup">Setup</h2>
 <p>After initialisation the Privacy module will check the consent validity.
 If the consent is too old a callback will be called.
 Please check the Callback part.</p>
 <h3 id="with-the-sdk">With the SDK</h3>
 <p>Modules: Core, Privacy, SDK</p>
 <p>This module can use the same model you are using on the web, if you do so, please start by getting the IDs of the categories you are going to use.
 Join those IDs with a "consent version".
 Default is 001, but if you change the implementation, it's better to increment this version.</p>
-<p>/!\ This will be very simplified as we will generate a JSON from the Tag Commander interface describing your privacy and categories.
-(2nd Quarter 2019)</p>
 <p>The setup is really simple, pass to the TCPrivacy object your site ID, application context and a pointer to your TagCommanders' SDK instance.
 If you want to add your consent version, you can add it to the parameters as a String.</p>
 <pre><code>TCPrivacy.getInstance().setSiteIDPrivacyIDAppContextTCInstance(site_id, privacy_id, context, TC);
 </code></pre>